Tag Archives: Author

 Carefully prepare your book proposal to share with publishers and agents.
 For my book, I used a template from Michael Hyatt.

-These non-fiction proposal guidelines by Karen Porter are also very useful.
 Once you’ve written your proposal, consider having it edited by a professional.
 Children’s book author Crystal Bowman edited my proposal and offers a great editing service to children’s writers.

 Once you’re satisfied that your proposal is the very best it can be, print off several copies on good quality paper and be sure to attach your business card, preferably one containing your photograph.
 (Publishers and agents are meeting with many people.
 You want yours to be the face they remember).